-I started to notice a lot of people in my community have a decent collection of houseplants but don't have the confidence and know-how to take care of them.
-They struggle with underwatering, overwatering and knowing when and how much to fertilize different plants.
+I noticed a lot of people in my community have a lot of houseplants but not the confidence and know-how to care for them.
 They talked about the shame of killing their plants and the stress that brings.

-My goal for this project was to create a platform to help alleviate the stress of not knowing when and how much to water houseplants.
-Studies have shown that houseplants improve concentration and productivity, reduce stress levels, and boost your mood.
+To create a platform to help alleviate the stress of not knowing when and how much to water houseplants.
 I wanted to address the shame and guilt I was hearing when talking to people about their plants, to clear the way for all the benefits of plants.

 Defining user needs and business objectives